dib-lab/2020-paper-sourmash-gather/manuscript.md

 supports Jaccard containment estimation between sets of different size.
-We implement FracMinHash in the sourmash software, evaluate its accuracy, and demonstrate large-scale containment searches of metagenomes using all 700,000 currently available microbial reference genomes.
+We implement FracMinHash in the sourmash software, evaluate its accuracy, and demonstrate large-scale containment searches of metagenomes using 700,000 microbial reference genomes.
 We next frame shotgun
 metagenome compositional analysis as the problem of finding a minimum collection of reference genomes that "cover" the known k-mers in a metagenome, a minimum set cover problem.
 We implement a greedy
-approximate solution using  FracMinHash sketches, and evaluate its accuracy in taxonomic assignment using a CAMI community benchmark.
+approximate solution using  FracMinHash sketches, and evaluate its accuracy for taxonomic assignment using a CAMI community benchmark.
 Finally, we show that the minimum metagenome cover can be used to guide the select of reference genomes for read mapping. sourmash is available as open source under the